-Upload the request letter, your club bylaws, and conflict of interest policy to your organization’s account in our membership system.
+Submit the request letter, your club bylaws, and conflict of interest policy through our online form

 Upon receipt of the required documents, you will receive a confirmation letter stating that your club is exempt from federal tax under our group exemption.
 You will receive a copy of the RRCA’s federal nonprofit determination letter for your records.
 At times, both letters will be needed to prove nonprofit exemption when working with local governmental agencies or corporate entities.

 Affiliates in the RRCA group will not show up in the charity look-up on IRS.gov.
 If you need a letter of nonprofit status verification, please email [email protected].